anamicaarya/api-gateway-tests/README.md

 **Trade off.** Adding test identifiers takes a little more effort but prevents long term breakage.

 ### 4. Minimal but meaningful plugin coverage
-Start with a single plugin example that shows the pattern clearly.
+Start with a single plugin example(Key-auth) that shows the pattern clearly.
 Copy the pattern for rate limiting, JWT, or OIDC later.

 **Trade off.** Breadth is limited.
 Depth is clear, which keeps review time low and signals how to extend.

 ### 5. Build from Dockerfile only when control is needed
 The repository can run against official images or build from a Dockerfile.
-Building an image gives you control to add reporters and tools once, then keep runs consistent in local and CI.
+Building an image gives us control to add reporters and tools once, then keep runs consistent in local and CI.

 **Trade off.** Building the image costs minutes.
-You gain predictable tooling and no ad hoc installs.
+This helps in gaining predictable tooling and no adhoc installs.

 ---

 ## Assumptions

-- You are testing the Kong instance that the provided compose files boot on `localhost` ports.
+- We are testing the Kong instance that the provided compose files boot on `localhost` ports.
 - The default workspace is used.
-If you use multiple workspaces, pass the name through `WORKSPACE`.
+If want to use multiple workspaces, pass the name through `WORKSPACE`.
 - External plugin dependencies are either reachable or disabled for the exercise.
 - The UI provides stable `data-testid` hooks for elements that tests interact with.